middlebury/college-handbook/content/iv-policies-for-the-institute/d-employee-handbook/d-1-employment-policies-and-practices.md

 ---
-slug: "/pages/iv-policies-for-the-institute/d-employee-handbook/d-1-employment-policies-and-practices"
+slug: /pages/iv-policies-for-the-institute/d-employee-handbook/d-1-employment-policies-and-practices
-date: "2021-05-01"
+date: 2021-05-01
-title: "D.1.
-Employment Policies and Practices"
+title: D.1.
+Employment Policies and Practices
 ---
 **D.1.a.
 Introduction**

 This handbook is designed to provide all employees with clear, concise, and accessible information about employment at the Middlebury Institute of International Studies at Monterey.